-A company buys cars for its employees to provide technical assistance in cases of telecommunication breakdown and fulfills the conditions required for business purposes.
+A company buys cars for its employees to provide technical assistance in cases of telecommunication breakdown and fulfils the conditions required for business purposes.
 The GST paid on the purchase of the cars can be claimed as input tax.

 CR7 Sdn.
 Bhd. is a motor car dealer.
-The company imports and also purchased motor cars from local manufacturers.
-Any GST incurred in the acquisition of the cars for stock in trade is claimable.
+The company imports and purchases motor cars from local manufacturers.
+Any GST incurred on the acquisition of the cars for stock in trade is claimable.